lgatatooine/Technology-Architecture-2023/docs/DataPlatformArchitecture.md

+## Notable data platform architecture today

-Reference architectures of data platforms and infrastructure from my experience and learning.
+This document captures a collection of the architecture of data platforms and infrastructure that I have built or learned.
+* Comprehensive data infrastructure
+*

-# Comprehensive Data Infrastrucure
+### Comprehensive Data Infrastrucure
-A reference data infrastructure provides the capabilities to analyze data, enable data insight, and drive data-powered products.
+A reference data infrastructure provides the complex capabilities for demanding enterprises to analyze data, enable data insight, and drive data-powered products.

 ![Comprehensive Data Infrastructure](/img/ComprehensiveDataInfrastructureQ12023.png)